alleetw101/swift-cpp-learning/README.md

 ## Description

-A repository containing C++ and Swift learning files.
+A repository containing C++ and Swift files for learning purposes.

 ## Purpose